 HVAC Hand Tools

-“The Must Haves”
+“The HVAC Must Have Tools”

 HVAC technicians should always have a carpenter-style hammer to complete a variety of tasks.
 It is recommended to have a lightweight hammer to not weigh down your HVAC technician tool belt.

 Continuing with the “Must Have HVAC Tools” list, no toolkit is complete without a solid set of screwdrivers.
 You’ll want a variety of screwdrivers, with different sizes and types as you will be unscrewing and screwing a multitude of things (units, vents, thermostats, etc.).
 Lastly, make sure you use screwdrivers with insulated handles to protect you from electrical shock.

 A set of pliers is also crucial to have as an HVAC technician.
 The set of pliers should include wire-strippers, needle-nose, linesman, channel-lock, and open-face pliers.
 Each type of plier has its own specialty, for example needle nose pliers are used in grabbing wire while working on a thermostat.
 Be sure to get a set with insulated handles to protect yourself from electrical shock.

 Every HVAC technician should have a 25-foot tape measure.
 From measuring everything from furnaces to air conditioner units, it’s important that HVAC technicians are able to accurately read a tape measure.

 HVAC technicians should be equipped with a set of crescent wrenches.
 Having a set of small, medium, and large wrenches will allow you the flexibility needed to complete certain tasks.